open-orchestra/open-orchestra/app/Resources/doc/dev/draft/OpenOrchestraDownload.md

 The npm should have also installed the bower component.

-Launch the grunt command to generate all assets

     ./node_modules/.bin/grunt

 ## Load the fixtures
-In the symfony project directory `/var/www/openorchestra`
+In the symfony project directory `/var/www/openorchestra` you can load the fixtures provided :

     php app/console doctrine:mongo:fixture:load --env=prod